Make clay gratitude leaves for thankful trees, garlands, wreaths, and other gratitude crafts and DIY fall home decor projects.

 These versatile leaf ornaments are perfect for adorning fall crafts and DIY projects, such as gratitude or thankful trees, wreaths, and mobiles.
-DIY thankful leaves add a charming touch to your autumn-themed décor and become beautiful reminders of what we’re most thankful for.
+DIY thankful leaves add a charming touch to your autumn-themed décor, becoming beautiful reminders of what we’re most thankful for.
+First, use the instructions below to turn marbled-clay autumn leaves into gratitude leaf crafts.
+Then, use the hand-crafted thankful leaves to transform fall-themed DIY projects and autumn home decor into various types of gratitude crafts.

 In other words, use the gratitude leaf ornaments to make a thankful tree, wreath, garland, or gratitude mobile.
-Simple fall crafts and DIY projects like these offer a simple way to create an attitude of gratitude at home or in the classroom for Thanksgiving.
+Simple fall crafts and DIY projects, like these, offer a straightforward way to cultivate an attitude of gratitude at home or in the classroom for Thanksgiving.
+First published November 4, 2017; this post has been updated and republished to improve the content.
 You may also like this list of Thanksgiving Gratitude Activities and Crafts.

 Related: The Best Thankful Trees for Thanksgiving

-Marbled Clay Leaves Gratitude Craft for Thanksgiving
+Marbled Clay Leaves Gratitude Craft for Thanksgiving:

 Related: Turkey Leaf Lanterns Thanksgiving Craft